-These challenges notwithstanding, a compensation committee that follows normal procedures and considers the advice of legal counsel and an independent consultant should not fear being second-guessed by the courts, which continue to respect executive compensation decisions so long as the directors act on an informed basis, in good faith and not in their personal selfinterest.
-In the final analysis, the ability to recruit and retain highly qualified executives is essential to the long-term success of a company.
+We cannot emphasize enough that a thoughtful, informed and deliberative process matters when developing and approving compensation arrangements.
+A compensation committee that follows normal procedures and considers the advice of legal counsel and an independent compensation consultant should not fear being second-guessed by the courts regarding executive compensation.
+To date, courts continue to apply the business judgment rule and respect executive compensation decisions, so long as the directors act on an informed basis, in good faith, and not in their personal self-interest.
+The ability to recruit, motivate and retain highly qualified executives remains a core mandate of the compensation committee and is essential to the long-term success of a company.

-The primary objectives of this Guide are to (1) describe the duties of public company compensation committee members and (2) provide information to enable compensation committee members to function most effectively.
-Like our prior Guides, this Guide continues to be structured in a manner intended to first provide compensation committee members an overview of their responsibilities, before delving in more detail into the primary substantive issues with which compensation committees most often deal, as follows:
+The primary objectives of this Guide are to describe the duties of public company compensation committee members and to provide information to enable compensation committee members to function most effectively.
+Like prior versions, this Guide begins with an overview of key responsibilities and subsequently addresses more specific substantive issues.

 - This Guide begins with a discussion of the responsibilities of the public company compensation committee and its members, including those imposed by the various securities markets and Dodd-Frank, including disclosure requirements regarding executive and director compensation (Chapter I).
-We then review the fiduciary duties of compensation committees and their members under various applicable laws (Chapter II). - This Guide then outlines different means of compensating executives and the tax and other rules that apply to compensation arrangements (Chapters III and IV), followed by a discussion of change in control arrangements (Chapter V).
-We next examine regulation of compensation at financial institutions (Chapter VI). - Chapter VII of this Guide focuses on shareholder proposals, relations and litigation, including a discussion of say-on-pay votes and the ongoing influence of proxy advisory firms. - The discussion then shifts to compensation committee composition, meetings and charters (Chapters VIII, IX and X). - Finally, this Guide addresses the compensation of directors (Chapter XI). - Examples of compensation committee charters for both NYSE and NASDAQ listed companies are also included as Exhibits A and B.
+We then review the fiduciary duties of compensation committees and their members under various applicable laws (Chapter II). - This Guide then outlines different means of compensating executives and the tax and other rules that apply to compensation arrangements (Chapters III and IV), followed by a discussion of change-in-control arrangements (Chapter V).
+We next examine regulation of compensation at financial institutions (Chapter VI).
+Chapter VII of this Guide focuses on shareholder proposals, relations and executive compensation litigation, including a discussion of say-on-pay votes, the ongoing influence of proxy advisory firms, and the relevance of ESG-related and other non-financial goals in compensation arrangements. - The discussion then shifts to compensation committee composition, meetings and charters (Chapters VIII, IX and X). - Finally, this Guide addresses the compensation of directors, including a discussion of recent director compensation litigation (Chapter XI). - Examples of compensation committee charters for both NYSE- and NASDAQ-listed companies are included as Exhibits A and B.